cqfn/pdd/README.md

   * `min-words:5` blocks puzzles with descriptions shorter than five words.

-  * `max-duplicates:1` blocks more than one duplicate of any puzzle (this rule is used by default).
+  * `max-duplicates:1` blocks more than one duplicate of any puzzle.
+  This rule is used by default and you can't configure it at the moment, it must always be set to `1`.

 You can put all command line options into `.pdd` file.
 The options from the file will be used first.
 Command line options may be added on top of them.